arnavhasija/indeed_job_postings_proj/README.md

 <h2>Web Scraping</h2>

-BeautifulSoup and Requests libraries were used for web scraping job data from Indeed.
+Beautiful Soup and Requests libraries were used for web scraping job data from Indeed.

 Page content and structure were examined to understand how the job postings are organized and what specific data needs to be extracted for each job.
-In addition, another important consideration was how a search woould be replicated across other pages on the site since only 15 job postings appear on a page at a time.
+In addition, another important consideration was how a search would be replicated across other pages on the site since only 15 job postings appear on a page at a time.

 First step, was to understand the URL in which the query performed by the server is encoded.
 The ?q indicates the start of the query and corresponds to the 'What' input field.
 Thus, the words data science appear in this section.
 The 'Where' input box corresponds to the location (or l in the URL) as shown in the sample URL below.